Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 The most common usage of a microcontroller is to observe and control the state of pins.
 The pins are exposed through [port registers](https://www.arduino.cc/en/Reference/PortManipulation):
 - ``DDRx`` controls which pins are used to read or write, set by ``pinMode``
-- ``PORTx`` stores the value of each pin, used by ``digitalRead`` and ``digitalWrite``
+- ``PORTx`` stores the value of each pin, used by ``digitalWrite``
+- ``PINx`` reads/toggles current state, used by ``digitalRead``

 Arduino abstracts pin numbering with ``pinMode`` and ``digitalRead/Write``, but the problem lies in the implementation.
-A look-up table is used to resolve pins at run-time, with a few extra security checks, which consumes processing time and memory.
+A look-up table is used to resolve pins at run-time, with a few extra checks to disable PWM and invalid pins, which consumes processing time and memory.
-Variations of such functions can identify port and pin at compile-time to obtain the same result faster.
+Variations of such functions can identify port and pin at compile-time to achieve the same result faster.
 This is specially useful with protocols that transmit a lot of data, such as the ones in displays, or responsive sensors for hazard applications.

 <div class=split markdown=1>